CAKE-DRI/CAKEbox/docs/community-tips/index.md

 Click on a theme and add your post-it.
 It doesn’t need to be polished or perfect, even a short tip or small insight could really help someone else.

 !!! question "Have something else to share?"
-    Submit your contribution below and the CAKE team will help to place it, or even create a new theme!
+    Struggling to place your contribution?
+Get in touch and we can help or create a new theme.
+Contact the CAKE team on [Slack](https://join.slack.com/t/cake-dri/shared_invite/zt-3w3ymqha8-SnreNHd4W3V8pBEwsfZrxA) or via email at [cake@jiscmail.ac.uk](cake@jiscmail.ac.uk).

 ### Inspiration